ers6/ia_scanning_labor_data/access-ia-metadata-records/README.md

 IA has a contract with a company called Innodata that has a location in Cebu, Philippines.
 So, we geocode the ‘cebu’ center to Innodata Knowledge Service’s Mandaue City location.
 Finally, we geocoded and merged the dataset.

+##### this isn't the geocoding script - dig that up and ensure the texts file is actually geocoded
 See the [locations key](https://github.com/ers6/ia_scanning_labor_data/blob/96391c4acd75f4123cce3abb2aba074cb65de79a/location_key.csv) and [geocoding script](https://github.com/ers6/ia_scanning_labor_data/blob/516fe1ad2d14e1fa8e71ba74e31ebf9c349f2329/access-ia-metadata-records/get_center_data.py).
 Access the geocoded texts dataset as a [csv file here](https://wustl.box.com/s/etz5tswr99ie7rf5fqlu2lg8gvg3mryb).

 # What's Missing